LavendaRaphael/AutoGame/README.md

 # MAIN FEATURES

-Auto dialog for Games: ZZZ, StarRail, InfinityNikky, Reverse1999
+Auto farm for Games: ZZZ, StarRail, InfinityNikky, Reverse1999, FGO

 Only support 2880x1800 resolution.

+Based on OpenCV and Yolo.